alex-cernat/evs_mm_DE_equivalence/README.md

 Using an experiment in the European Value Study Germany we do the following comparisons:
 - compare single- vs. mixed-mode designs (full length FTF vs. full length mixed-mode)
-- compare short vs. long questionnaire (matrix vs. full length)
+- compare short vs. long questionnaire mixed modes (matrix vs. full length)

 # To do